-Eastwood’s breakthrough showing of his painting titled 'Nico's Cafe' at the East London Painting Prize in 2014 won him the prize as the inaugural winner.
-As part of the award, he went on to have his first major solo exhibition at the Nunnery Gallery in late 2014 and he was also awarded a generous sum of money to support his making of a new body of paintings for the solo exhibition.
+In 2014 Nathan Eastwood’s showing of his painting ‘Nico’s café’ won him, the ‘East London Painting prize’ (augural winner) and as part of the award, he went on to enjoy his first major solo exhibition at the Nunnery Gallery and was awarded a generous financial sum of money.

 Education